kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/create-application-catalogue/_index.en.md

 ### Templating Method

+A Templating Method describes how the Kubernetes manifests are being packaged and rendered.
 Currently the `helm` templating method is supported exclusively.

 ### Templating Source

-Source of the Manifests that should be templated.
+Source of the Manifests that should be installed.
 This controls from where your Application manifests should be fetched.
 You can combine multiple sources (e.g. helm & git) within one ApplicationDefinition.
 A common use-case for combining is to make stable versions (via helm) and a development version (via git) available at the same time.

 #### Helm Source

+The Helm Source allows downloading from a Helm [HTTP repository](https://helm.sh/docs/topics/chart_repository/) or an [OCI repository](https://helm.sh/blog/storing-charts-in-oci/#helm).
+The following parameters are required:

 - `url` ->  URL to a [helm chart repository](https://helm.sh/docs/topics/chart_repository/); If you are unsure about a server, you can always double check if "\<your-url\>/index.yaml" returns a valid index
 - `chartName` -> Name of the chart within the repository
 - `chartVersion` -> Version of the chart; corresponds to the chartVersion field

-Currently the best way to obtain `chartName` and `chartVersion` is to make use of `helm search`:
+Currently the best way to obtain `chartName` and `chartVersion` for an HTTP repository is to make use of `helm search`:

 ```sh
 # initial preparation